 The percentage of adults in Leakesville who are college-educated is close to the national average for all communities of 21.84%: 20.07% of the adults in Leakesville have a bachelor's degree or advanced degree.

-The per capita income in Leakesville in 2010 was $19,550, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,200 for a family of four.
+The per capita income in Leakesville in 2018 was $14,248, which is low income relative to Mississippi and the nation.
+This equates to an annual income of $56,992 for a family of four.

 Leakesville is a very ethnically-diverse town.
 The people who call Leakesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leakesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Leakesville include German, Irish, Italian, and Scottish.
+Important ancestries of people in Leakesville include Irish, English, German, Italian, and Norwegian.

 The most common language spoken in Leakesville is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Italian and Spanish.